 More than 68,000 utility customers were without electricity Saturday morning, a number that was cut by more than half during the afternoon, according to poweroutage.us.

 Flood warnings were issued for the region north of San Francisco Bay, including Marin, Napa, Sonoma and Mendocino counties.

 To the south, warnings were posted for parts of counties including San Mateo and Santa Cruz, where the tiny community of Felton Grove along the San Lorenzo River was ordered evacuated.
-Residents of semirural southeastern Sacramento County were warned that overnight flooding was likely and to be ready to leave.
+An evacuation order also was issued for residents of the Wilton area in semirural southeastern Sacramento County.
+Authorities cited the threat of flooding from the Cosumnes River.